lavanet/docs/docs/spec.md

 }
 ```

-`"name"`: name of this endpoint or a url path if its a rest endpoint
+`"name"`: name of this method or a url path if its a rest endpoint, must strictly match the api to be used against the node

 `"category"`: defines some categorical params about this endpoint